Philadelphia Bike Laws

 - Bicycles must be ridden in the same direction as traffic.

 - Bicycles are entitled to ride in the middle of the lane.
-You do not have to hug the shoulder.

 - In order to pass a bicycle, a vehicle must be able to give the bicyclist 4 feet of clearance before passing.
 Drivers may cross the double-yellow line in order to do so.